yeasy/learning_pickleball/02_fitness_en.md

-# Warm up, Relax and Strength Training
+# Warm-up, Relax and Fitness

 Sufficient warm-up and reasonable relaxation are the keys to avoid sports injuries and maintain long-term healthy sports.
 At the same time, sufficient physical fitness is also a prerequisite for high-level competition.